 We are proud to have a well-balanced and diverse group of employees and believe that our current workforce structure demonstrates our commitment to diversity in all aspects of our business.
-We note that more than half of our employees as of December 31, 2022 identified as non-Caucasian and more than half as female.
+We note that more than half of our employees as of December 31, 2023, identified as non-Caucasian and more than half as female.
 We also know that diversity is vital at every level, including the Board.

-In July 2022, we added a female board member with extensive medical background and experience.
+We added female board members in July 2022 and July 2023, both with extensive medical backgrounds and experience.
 In August 2021, a separate female board member voluntarily resigned from her Allakos board seat as a condition of her employment to accept a chief executive officer position at another company.
 Improving our position on board diversity is a priority and we support the election and appointment of diverse candidates to the Board when appropriate opportunities arise.
 The Corporate Governance and Nominating Committee values the diversity of thought and backgrounds of our Board members as well as their ability to work collaboratively with other Board members and the management team.
 The Corporate Governance and Nominating Committee instructs the search firms it engages to include qualified candidates with diverse backgrounds, including diversity by race, ethnicity, gender and sexual orientation.
 We remain committed to seeking diversity on our Board.

-The table below provides certain highlights of the composition of our Board members and nominees as of March 31, 2023.
+The table below provides certain highlights of the composition of our Board members and nominees as of March 31, 2024.
 Each of the categories listed in the table below has the meaning as it is used in Nasdaq Rule 5605(f).

-Total Number of Directors 7
+Total Number of Directors: Nine

 Female Male Non-Binary Did Not Disclose Gender

 Gender Identity

-Directors 1 6 - -
+Directors 2 7 - -

 Demographic Background

-African American or Black -
+African American or Black - -

 Alaskan Native or Native American

 Asian

-Hispanic or Latinx
+Hispanic or Latinx 1 1

-White 1 5
+White 1 6

-Two or More Races or Ethnicities 1
+Two or More Races or Ethnicities

 LGBTQ+

-Did Not Disclose Demographic Background -
+Did Not Disclose Demographic Background